naemon/naemon.github.io/documentation/usersguide/pluginapi.md

 <tr><td>3</td><td>UNKNOWN</td><td>DOWN/UNREACHABLE</td></tr>
 </table>

-<span class="glyphicon glyphicon-pencil"></span> Note: If the <a href="configmain.html#use_aggressive_host_checking">use_aggressive_host_checking</a> option is enabled, return codes of 1 will result in a host state of DOWN or UNREACHABLE.
+{{ site.note }}If the <a href="configmain.html#use_aggressive_host_checking">use_aggressive_host_checking</a> option is enabled, return codes of 1 will result in a host state of DOWN or UNREACHABLE.
 Otherwise return codes of 1 will result in a host state of UP.
-The process by which Naemon determines whether or not a host is DOWN or UNREACHABLE is discussed <a href="networkreachability.html">here</a>.
+The process by which Naemon determines whether or not a host is DOWN or UNREACHABLE is discussed <a href="networkreachability.html">here</a>.{{ site.end }}

 ### Plugin Output Spec